CHDKUtil/CHIMP/README.md

 ## SDM

-The author of SDM has been asked to provide the source according to the terms of its license.
-Since he has so far only provided the sources for SDM 2.1, that will be the version CHIMP is offering to install starting with 0.9.3 and until further notice.
+The author of SDM has been asked to provide the sources according to the terms of its license.
+Since he has so far only provided the sources for SDM 2.1, that's the version CHIMP will be offering to install starting with 0.9.3 and until further notice.

 ## Download